Feralthedogg/Novum/README.md

 }

 // FromFuture converts a future.Future[T] into a NovumComposite[T, Deps].
-// If the Future returns an error, it returns a composite with a failing contract and logs the error. func FromFuture[T any, Deps any](f future.Future[T], deps Deps) composite.NovumComposite[T, Deps] {
+// If the Future returns an error, the composite fails its contract and logs the error. func FromFuture[T any, Deps any](f future.Future[T], deps Deps) composite.NovumComposite[T, Deps] {
 	return composite.Return[T, Deps](*new(T), deps).Bind(func(_ T, deps Deps) composite.NovumComposite[T, Deps] {
 		res, err := f.Await()